kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Arriving home

-- When I get home, I see an account has followed me, **kaka**, with a profile message that said: "For an immature boy, bad companions play a much greater role than good teachers."
+- When I get home, I see an account has followed me, **kaka**.

 ![Admission of guilt](../../content/images/admission%20of%20guilt.png)

-- You can see the full profile in the last pic in the [August twitter doc](../../content/tweets/august-2023-twitter.pdf).
+- I've pasted the full profile in the last pic in the [August twitter doc](../../content/tweets/august-2023-twitter.pdf).
+- *kaka* or similar is a way the cyber-stalkers refer to me; even the choir master in year 4 of professional studies will do so.
+- The profile message is very interesting.
-- I suspect at that point someone got concerned about the ramifications of what had been happening and were concerned about whether I was going to go to the police.
+- I suspect that someone got concerned about the ramifications of what had been happening and were worried about me going to the police.

 ## The cold shoulder from feminists